 New England, 1630.
 Upon threat of banishment by the church, a devout English farmer leaves his colonial plantation, relocating his wife and five children to a remote plot of land on the edge of an ominous forest — within which lurks an unknown evil.
 Strange and unsettling things begin to happen almost immediately — animals turn spiteful, crops fail, and one child disappears as another becomes seemingly possessed by an evil spirit.

 With suspicion and paranoia mounting, the god-fearing family members start accusing teenage daughter Thomasin of witchcraft, charges she adamantly denies.
-As circumstances grow more treacherous, each family member’s faith, loyalty and love become tested in shocking and unforgettable ways.
+As circumstances grow more treacherous, each family member’s faith, loyalty, and love become tested in shocking and unforgettable ways.

-Interestingly, The Witch has hardly any unnecessary jump-scare moments or cheap thrills that’s now very much common in almost every other horror film.
+Interestingly, The Witch has hardly any unnecessary jump-scare moments or cheap thrills that are now very much common in almost every other horror film.
 Although there are very few scenes that might be disturbing for some, the film is well designed to draw fear out of simple surroundings and even from the family goat, Black Phillip, or the hair, or the raven – as to suggest that evil takes many forms.

 Writer/Director: Robert Eggers